datawitchriv/sql-analytics-pipeline/README.md

 This project highlights my ability to:
 - Write efficient, readable SQL queries using multi-table joins
 - Build reusable and automated business logic in SQL
-- Design data structures that support both operational and strategic reporting
+- Design and build data structures/pipelines that support automating operational and strategic reports
 - Simulate business use cases

 ---